SEO Optimization

 crawl_delay: 10 # Seconds between requestsCanonical URLs

-Canonical URLs tell search engines which version of a page is the βofficialβ one, preventing duplicate content issues when your site is accessible via multiple URLs.
+Canonical URLs tell search engines which version of a page is the βofficialβ one.
+This prevents duplicate content issues when your site is accessible via multiple URLs (for example, with and without a trailing slash, or through both a custom domain and github.io).

 Auto-Detection